gainogalindo/bpmn-complexity/README.md

 ## Generating the BPMN Files

-The BPMN diagrams used in the examples were generated from the Repair Example event log using **SplitMiner** and **SplitMiner 2.0**.
+The BPMN diagrams used in the examples were generated from the Repair Example event log using **Split Miner** and **Split Miner 2.0**.

-SplitMiner is available from the Apromore Research Lab:
+Split Miner 2.0 is available from the Apromore Research Lab:

 https://apromore.com/research-lab

-Java 8 is required to run the SplitMiner versions used in these examples.
+Java 8 is required to run the Split Miner versions used in these examples.

-### SplitMiner
+### Split Miner

 Example command in Windows PowerShell: